MurageKabui/PhoneDo/README.md

 </p>

 <p align="center">
-  PhoneDo bridges standard JavaScript with Android's native services.
-Write scripts that control WiFi, Bluetooth, SMS, sensors, SIM metadata, and more — directly on the device, with no build step.
+  PhoneDo is a JavaScript scripting environment for Android.
+It gives plain JavaScript direct access to native device services such as WiFi, Bluetooth, SMS, telephony, speech, and the file system.
+Write a script, press run, and it executes on the device.
+No build step, no SDK, no computer required.
 </p>

 <p align="center">